 Once the model performs well, the system is ready for use in real scenarios — such as product recommendations, sales predictions, or risk analysis.

-For example, the system fraud detection in the bank can learn the normal transaction patterns of users.
-If a suspicious transaction appears that does not match the pattern, the system will immediately provide an automatic warning.
+For example, a bank’s fraud detection system can learn users’ normal transaction patterns.
+If a suspicious transaction occurs that does not match these patterns, the system will immediately issue an automatic alert.

 Types of Machine Learning